strongbox/strongbox-docs/docs/developer-guide/building-the-code-with-docker.md

 ## Docker installation

-Depending on your OS and distribution you can install different versions of Docker CE (Community Edition).
+Depending on your OS and distribution, you can install different versions of Docker CE (Community Edition).
 In most cases your distribution will have it's own package of Docker which works fine.

 Please head to the docker [installation manual](https://docs.docker.com/install/) pages to check how to install it on your machine: